-- o Introductions (get to know each other).
+- Introductions (get to know each other).
 20 Minutes - Discussion 30 Minutes - Spend time discussing thoughts on the introduction.
-If any group members share they said "YES" to Christ (offered in the Introduction of Dear Wife), CELEBRATE with them! - What about the Introduction resonated with you? - What are you hoping to get out of this book? - Discuss the reflection questions on Invitations 1. - Additional questions if wanted: - What do you think will be difficult for you as you walk through Dear Wife? - What can you do this week to depend more on God? - o Prayer 10 Minutes - Take any prayer requests, and specifically pray for each wife and her husband. - Homework: Read Invitations 2-6.
+If any group members shared they said "YES" to Christ (offered in the Introduction of Dear Wife), CELEBRATE with them! - Possible questions: - o What about the Introduction resonated with you? - o What are you hoping to get out of this book? - Discuss the reflection questions on Invitations 1. - Other possible questions: - What do you think will be difficult for you as you walk through Dear Wife? - What can you do this week to depend more on God? - Prayer 10 Minutes - Take any prayer requests, and specifically pray for each wife and her husband. - Homework: Read Invitations 2-6.